 In some cases, you want to create a new instance of a field that you want to save data into.
 Let’s say you want to store a random generation of time series data into a file.
 You are first required to open the file though it will be empty.
 Such a file will be stored in your project's directory.

 So what types of files can you open?
 The most common types of files that you can read onto your software are Microsoft excel, CSV, PDF, and TXT files.
 Images can also be read into the software, and the common image formats are PNG, JPG, and JPEG.
 Videos, cannot be forgotten, especially given the fact that they are not commonly used by most students.
 But if you use them, you can open file formats such as MP4, MKV, and AVI.

 Let’s take the case of generating random variables that you want to store into a file.
 That is writing on a file.
 While using any programming software, there are lots of things that you can do to a file.
 Take the case of the time series data.
 You could remove the rows which are empty or exclude the data that you think is not vital.
 A good example is when you have plotted graphs.
 Normally, it’s not automatic to store graphs in any programming language.
 But they allow you to choose how you want to store the graphs.
 The same is with images, you can add features such as changing them to grayscale or and some text on the image.

 There are so many things that you could do with writing on the data.
 You could also copy the file into a new variable.
 Options are limitless, and they could help you achieve what you want to do with the software.

 Closing the file.

-General, there are different ways of file handling, mastering them is not easy, but if you need any help, you can ask from file handling experts like us.
-For any queries that you have, our online file handling tutors, will be glad to provide you with the help.
+Generally, there are different ways of file handling, mastering them is not easy, but if you need any help, you can ask file handling experts like us.
+For any queries that you have, our online file handling tutors will be glad to provide you with help.